 Caring is physically and emotionally demanding, so taking short breaks is important.

 Learn more about how to arrange short breaks from caring, and your entitlement to them, at the Carers Direct page on time off.

-Charities Crossroads and Help the Hospices also provide breaks for carers.
-Visit their websites to learn more.
+Charities such as Crossroads and Help the Hospices also provide breaks for carers.